jaredad7/DembrunChatServer/README.md

 A simple chat client and server project I've been working on.
 It works similarly to an irc channel, but it's a lot more basic.

 Over time, I hope to have it grow into something all its own.
 Documentation will be extensive, and I will handle all of it.
 If you add a feature, I'll do a thorough review, and will need documentation from you explaining what you added.
+I've been using eclipse for the project so far.
+Adding the directory to your eclipse workspace should make the project appear in the eclipse project explorer

 ---